Enter some text...

 As is the case with all purebred dog breeds, Great Pyrenees are more prone to certain genetic diseases and conditions.
 In particular, Great Pyrenees are more susceptible to hip dysplasia, bone inflammation, and osteosarcoma3.
 Preventative veterinary care can screen for diseases that your Great Pyrenees is more vulnerable to, which can help your veterinarian find diseases earlier, which often helps your dog’s overall prognosis.

 Pet parents need to be aware that vet visit costs can be very expensive to treat Great Pyrenees dogs, especially for emergency or chronic care.
-This is because any medical procedure they undergo or medicine they’re sent home with will be based on the Great Pyrenees’ weight, so costs are automatically three to four times higher than small dogs.
+This is because any medical procedure they undergo or medicine they’re sent home with will be based on the Great Pyrenees’ weight, so costs are automatically three to four times higher than for small dogs.

-When surveyed, less than 20% of pet owners said they would be able to afford a $5,000 veterinary expense out-of-pocket, which could leave many potential people in a scary situation if their beloved pet becomes ill or has an accident.
+When surveyed, less than 20% of pet owners said they would be able to afford a $5,000 veterinary expense out-of-pocket, which could leave many potential pet owners in a scary situation if their beloved pet becomes ill or has an accident.
 Pet insurance helps offset this financial risk by reimbursing up to 100% covered veterinary costs, allowing you and your vet to focus on what’s truly important: your dog’s health and happiness.